 In short, each body type has its own positives and negatives.
 In terms of how popular each body type is within the community, the octane is widely regarded as the best body type to play with, with the dominus body type still seeing some use within the pro circuit as well.
-While this is the case, it really depends on your playstyle whether you will gel with a certain body type, so it is best to try them all before settling down and mastering one.

 What is a Hitbox in Rocket League?